bevyengine/bevy-website/content/news/2020-08-03-announcing-bevy/index.md

 The "fast compiles" configuration is how we achieve usable iterative compile times while still taking dependencies.
 It consists of three parts:

-* **LLD linker**: LLD is _much faster_ at linking than the default Rust linker.
+* <b class="fun-list">LLD linker</b>: LLD is _much faster_ at linking than the default Rust linker.
 This is the biggest win.
-* **Nightly Rust Compiler**: Gives access to the latest performance improvements and "unstable" optimizations.
+* <b class="fun-list">Nightly Rust Compiler</b>: Gives access to the latest performance improvements and "unstable" optimizations.
 Note that Bevy can still be compiled on stable Rust if that is a requirement for you.
-* **Generic Sharing**: Allows crates to share monomorphized generic code instead of duplicating it.
+* <b class="fun-list">Generic Sharing</b>: Allows crates to share monomorphized generic code instead of duplicating it.
 In some cases this allows us to "precompile" generic code so it doesn't affect iterative compiles.

 To enable fast compiles, install the nightly rust compiler and LLD.
 Then copy [this file](https://github.com/bevyengine/bevy/blob/master/.cargo/config_fast_builds) to `YOUR_WORKSPACE/.cargo/config`